kubeshop/botkube-docs/docs/overview.md

 ## 📖 Learn more

-Read more about Fuse features on [the official website](https://botkube.io/fuse/).
+Learn more about Fuse on [the official landing page](https://botkube.io/fuse/).